 What happens to the study participants after the study ends?

-Participants who complete the study may have the opportunity to enroll in a separate long-term extension study.
+Participants who complete the study may have the opportunity to enroll in a long-term extension period.

 How many participants are being enrolled in the study and how many sites are being opened for the study execution?